WGUNDERWOOD/motifcluster/README.md

 pip install motifcluster
 ```

-Alternatively it can be installed with conda with:
+Alternatively it can be installed with conda using:

 ```
 conda install -c conda-forge motifcluster